All Episodes

 It's not an exaggeration.

-This judicial stuff, there were pro there were hundreds of thousands of Israelis taking to the streets because Bibi Netanyahu is basically redefining the Israeli constitution.
+This judicial stuff, there were hundreds of thousands of Israelis taking to the streets because Bibi Netanyahu was basically redefining the Israeli Constitution.

 That's not an exaggeration, right?